modyo/modyo-docs/docs/en/platform/core/api.md

 ....
 ```

-#### Cookie session of admin
+#### Admin session cookie

-If you are using Modyo from a web browser, and you are logged in as an administrator, then you can access API URLs from the same browser, and make _requests_ simply by having the session cookie in the administrative part of the platform.
-Remember that you can only access the sections of the API that you are allowed to access from the Modyo interface.
+If you are using Modyo hrough a web browser and you are logged in as an administrator, then you can access API URLs from the same browser, and make _requests_ simply by having a session cookie from the administrative part of the platform.
+Remember that you can only access the sections of the API that you are allowed to access in the Modyo interface.

 ### Invoking services

-Once we know the service we need to consult, according to what we saw in the section
+Once you know which service you need to access, according to what we saw in the
-[Exploring the API](/en/platform/core/api.html # exploring-el-api), and that we have an authentication method
-valid (refer to [Authentication section](/en/platform/core/api.html # authentication)), we can now
-make a _request_ to the URL of the required resource.
-For example, let's imagine we need to get
+[Exploring the API](/en/platform/core/api.html#exploring-the-api) section and when you have a valid authentication method (refer to [Authentication section](/en/platform/core/api.html#authentication)), you can make a _request_ to the URL of the required resource.

-A list of all the email campaigns we have created.
-According to the documentation in Swagger
-available, we know we need to call the following URL:
+For example, let's imagine that you need to get a list of all the email campaigns you have created.
+According to the available Swagger documentation, you can know that you need to call the following URL:

 ``` http request
 GET https://[account_host]/api/admin/messaging/campaigns
 ```
-This service accepts parameters via URL to filter by type (`mailing` and` notification`) using the parameter
-`type`, allows to include only campaigns that have _deliveries_ (parameter` filtered`) or require only a list
-reduced attributes to be included in the _response_ (parameter `only`).
-For our example
+This service accepts parameters via URL to filter by type (`mailing` and` notification`) using the `type` parameter.
+You can choose to only include campaigns that have _deliveries_ (parameter` filtered`) or only request a list of attributes that should be included in the _response_ (parameter `only`).

-We only want to include campaigns of type `mailing` (` type=mailing`), so that our _request_, after
-include the necessary authentication headers, it would be as follows:
+For the following example, we only include campaigns with the type set to `mailing` (` type=mailing`), so that our _request_, after including the necessary authentication headers, is as follows:

 ``` shell script
 curl -X GET https://modyodev.modyo.me:3000/api/admin/messaging/campaigns?type=mailing -H 'Authorization: Bearer 8c280d601fc1b361aabb20836841b4b82faab23e990148c91406bbf5e452ab56'
 ```

-When invoking the service, we will get an `HTTP 200 OK`, and the _response_ will contain a JSON object that
-It looks as follows:
+When calling the service, we will get an `HTTP 200 OK` and the _response_ will contain a JSON object that looks as follows:

 ``` json
 {